EddieMachete/em-todo/README.md

 To start the web console demo app run:
 1. `nvm use v6.11.3`
 2. `npm install`
+3. `tsc`
-3. `npm start`
+4. `npm start`
-4. Once the app is running, open `http://localhost:9000/web-console-app/index.html` on Google Chrome.
+5. Once the app is running, open `http://localhost:9000/web-console-app/index.html` on Google Chrome.
-5. Open the developer console.
+6. Open the developer console.

 You can type the following methods into the console:
 * `app.createTodo(description:string)`